swkkd/gowebapi/docs/EventFrameApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **EventFrameCreateAttribute**
-> EventFrameCreateAttribute(ctx, webId, attribute, optional)
+> EventFrameCreateAttribute(a.client.ctx, webId, attribute, optional)
 Create a new attribute of the specified event frame.

 ### Required Parameters